-2. Host Events
+2. Host events

 As a rental property owner, you have a lot at stake.
 Carrying adequate insurance for rental properties is what ties it all together.

-3. Hire it out to Photographers
+3. Hire it out to photographers

-If you’re lucky enough to have a property that’s historic, open plan, or simply a very pretty place, then you could go down the route of sourcing your space out to photographers to use it for photo shoots.
+If you’re lucky enough to have a property that’s historic, open plan, or simply a very pretty place, then you could go down the route of sourcing your space out to photographers to use for photo shoots.
 Many photographers yearn for a studio space that’s versatile enough to shoot images both inside and outside, so it’s something to take into consideration!

-4. Turn it into Storage Space
+4. Turn it into storage space

 Once you’ve taken a serious look at the reality of rental ownership, you might be excited to get started or decide to take another path.
 If you’re still thinking that it’s a workable plan, here are 9 rules to live by.

-5. Investing in the Environment
+5. Invest in the environment

 We understand that turning your property into an environmentally friendly place might not necessarily make you rich, but you will certainly save some money by making these changes.
-Also, you’ll be helping the environment which quite frankly, not enough people are doing!
+Also, you’ll be helping the environment which, quite frankly, not enough people are doing!